FAQ: Industry Guidance on Showings

-Whose job is it to clean the property before and after each showing?
+Q28.
+Whose job is it to clean and disinfect before and after each showing?

+A29.
 Yes, in certain circumstances.
 Where the current occupants are present and/or participate during property showings then they should adhere to the same standards regarding physical distancing, proper cleaning and disinfecting protocols, and promote a safe environment for all persons present.
 This is a legal requirement directly from the industry guidance.
 However, if the broker is to rely on the efforts of the seller to clean and sanitize then a good risk management practice would be to clarify in writing that the seller agrees to this responsibility.

 However, sellers or other occupants cannot be forced to vacate the property during a showing.
 If current occupants are present and/or participate during property showings, in accordance with their legal rights, they should adhere to the same standards regarding physical distancing, proper cleaning and disinfecting protocols, and promote a safe environment for all persons present.

-Yes.
-Social distancing – six feet of separation – must be maintained at all times.
+A34.
+Yes. social distancing – six feet of separation – must be maintained at all times.

+A39.
 For all issues concerning the re-opening of real estate offices, please see our FAQ Re-opening Your Real Estate Broker Office.